willwulfken/MidJourney-Styles-and-Keywords-Reference/Pages/Rundown_Pages/Submitting_Pull_Request.md

 <b>If you would like to send a list of styles, simply send them in the discussions under the <a href="https://github.com/willwulfken/MidJourney-Styles-and-Keywords-Reference/discussions/2">💡 Ideas</a> category.</b>
 <br>

-Alternatively, you can send pull request containing a text or markdown file.
+Alternatively, you can send a pull request containing a text or markdown file.
 Just be sure to mention that you are submitting a style list.

 </p></details>